James Ferguson (American general)

-General James Ferguson (August 15, 1913 - July 13, 2000) was a U.S. Air Force general and was commander of the Air Force Systems Command at Andrews Air Force Base, Maryland.
+General James Ferguson (August 15, 1913 – July 13, 2000) was a U.S. Air Force general and was commander of the Air Force Systems Command at Andrews Air Force Base, Maryland.

 Biography

-Ferguson was born in Izmir, Turkey, of British parents in 1913.
+Ferguson was born in İzmir, Turkey, of British parents in 1913.
 He attended elementary school in Scotland and later settled with his family in Whittier, California.
 He became a naturalized United States citizen March 28, 1930; graduated from a local high school in 1931, and from Fullerton Junior College in California, in 1934.

 He enlisted in the Air Corps in October 1934, began his flying training a year later and completed it in July 1936.
 He flew as a flying cadet for one year before being commissioned a second lieutenant in June 1937.

 He was assigned in March 1940 to Hamilton Field, California as commanding officer of the 79th Pursuit Squadron.
 In April 1942, he became executive officer of the 20th Pursuit Group at Charlotte, North Carolina, and from July 1942 to October 1943, served as commanding officer of the 337th Fighter Group.

-In October 1943, Ferguson organized and commanded the 405th Fighter-Bomber Group at Waterboro, South Carolina, and took it to Europe four months later.
+In October 1943, Ferguson organized and commanded the 405th Fighter-Bomber Group at Walterboro, South Carolina, and took it to Europe four months later.
 He participated with the 405th Group in preinvasion attacks on Europe until his assignment in April 1944 as assistant chief of staff with the 9th Fighter Command.
 He participated as an air controller on the night of the Normandy invasion and served in various campaigns until the German surrender.

 In December 1945 he returned to the United States.
 He later became an instructor in the Tactical Air Section of the Air Command and Staff College, Maxwell Air Force Base, Alabama.